 30 Centralized Task Management Statistics That Prove Why Unified Systems Win

-Organizations juggle an average of 3.4 task-related applications to manage their workloads, creating fragmented workflows that drain productivity.
-The result?
-91% of project managers report task-related challenges in their organizations, while 70% of projects fall short of their original goals.
-Centralized task management platforms like this+that’s DoBox solve this by automatically capturing tasks from emails, Slack, and Microsoft Teams into a single actionable system.
+The average organization juggles 3.4 task-related applications to manage its workloads, which leaves fragmented workflows that drain productivity in its wake.
+You can see the result in the numbers: 91% of project managers report task-related challenges in their organizations, and 70% of projects fall short of their original goals.
+Centralized task management platforms like this+that’s DoBox fix this by automatically capturing tasks from emails, Slack, and Microsoft Teams into a single actionable system.

 Key Takeaways